mikegioia/libremail/sync/README.md

 * `database`

   Name of the database, defaults to `libremail`.
+If you've changed the name of the database in the `CREATE DATABASE` command at the top, then change this config setting too.

 * `hostname`